 You’ll see Colonel Sanders office and a replica of one of the sleeping rooms that was part of the Sanders Motor Court.

 The sleeping room was actually part of the Colonel’s marketing strategy to encourage traveling guests of the cafe to rent a room in his Motor Court.
 Knowing that the lady of the house was the one to okay a room, he built a replica room in his dining room which contained the restroom for the cafe.

 He hoped that as women passed through to the restroom, they would be impressed by the modern facility and encourage their husband’s to rent a room in his Motor Court.

-You’ll find more display cases inside the dining room filled with kitschy artifacts that are fun to look at.
-A small selection of souvenirs are also sold at the Harland Sanders Cafe and Museum so you can prove to all your friends that you made the pilgrimage to the “Home of the Original Recipe Chicken”.
+You’ll find more display cases inside the dining room which serves as the Colonel Sanders Museum.
+Filled with kitschy artifacts that are fun to look at, you’ll find a small selection of souvenirs are also sold at the food counter so you can prove to all your friends that you made the pilgrimage to the first KFC in Kentucky, “Home of the Original Recipe Chicken”.